spatie/guidelines.spatie.be/content/workflow/new-project-setup.md

 1. Provision a new server on Forge.
 Use a kebab-cased version of the domain name for the droplet (example: `guidelines-spatie-be`)
 1. Create a new site with root `/current/public`
 1. Ensure that there's a database with a sane name
-1. Run our ansible script on the server
+1. Run our ansible scripts on the freshly provisioned server
-1. Create two queue workers: `default` & `media_queue`
+1. Start one or two queue workers: `default`, and if using Blender `media_queue`
 1. Update the relevant `.env` variables.
 Don't forget to add the necessary service API keys later.
-1. Enable backups in BackupPC
+1. Enable backups in BackupPC for the project
 1. Update our shared `.ssh/config` file, so we can SSH to servers without specifying a username

 ## Services